CandlePlatforms/devdocs/docs/develop/alchemy.md

 **Please copy and paste this address to save it somewhere**, as we will be using this address for later tutorials, so you don't want to lose it.

-If we go to the [Polygon Mumbai explorer](https://mumbai.polygonscan.com/) and search for our contract address we should able to see that it has been deployed successfully.
+If we go to the [Candle Mumbai explorer](https://mumbai.polygonscan.com/) and search for our contract address we should able to see that it has been deployed successfully.

 The `From` address should match your Metamask account address and the To address will say “Contract Creation”.
 But if we click into the transaction, we’ll see our contract address in the `To` field:

 Congrats!
-You just deployed a smart contract to the Polygon chain 🎉
+You just deployed a smart contract to the Candle chain 🎉

 To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard](https://dashboard.alchemyapi.io/explorer).
 If you have multiple Alchemy apps make sure to filter by app and select “Hello World”.

 Here you’ll see a handful of JSON-RPC calls that Hardhat/Ethers made under the hood for us when we called the `.deploy()` function.
-Two important ones to call out here are [`eth_sendRawTransaction`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth\_sendrawtransaction), which is the request to actually write our contract onto the Polygon chain, and [`eth_getTransactionByHash`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth\_gettransactionbyhash) which is a request to read information about our transaction given the hash (a typical pattern when sending transactions).
+Two important ones to call out here are [`eth_sendRawTransaction`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth\_sendrawtransaction), which is the request to actually write our contract onto the Candle chain, and [`eth_getTransactionByHash`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth\_gettransactionbyhash) which is a request to read information about our transaction given the hash (a typical pattern when sending transactions).

 That’s all for this tutorial!
 Once you complete this tutorial, let us know how your experience was or if you have any feedback by tagging us on Twitter [@alchemyplatform](https://twitter.com/AlchemyPlatform)!